 What is a Four Port USB Hub?

-At its core, a four port USB hub is a small device that expands a single Universal Serial Bus (USB) port into four.
+At its core, a four-port USB hub is a small device that expands a single Universal Serial Bus (USB) port into four.
 Think of it as a power strip for your data devices.
 You plug the hub into one of your computer’s USB ports, and instantly you have three additional ports available, transforming one connection point into a versatile docking station for your peripherals.
+For shop curated usb hubs on this site.

 Why Four Ports is the Sweet Spot